raggesilver/libft/README.md

 ## Credits
-Thanks for [fprevela](https://github.com/prevelat) for coming up with the term "inpend".
+Thanks [fprevela](https://github.com/prevelat) for coming up with the term "inpend".